JT8D-17/Enhanced-Cloudscapes-Controller-for-X-Plane/README.md

 # Enhanced Cloudscapes Controller
 FlyWithLua-based user interface to control the "Enhanced Cloudscapes" plugin for X-Plane 11.
-Offers real-time editing and persistence for plugin datarefs.
+Offers real-time editing, presets and persistence for plugin datarefs.

 &nbsp;